 - Going to the pool or beach often

 - Tanning beds

-- The light from your computer
+- The light from your computer and phone

 - Spending too much time in the sun